Middleware

 {

-// If it is an OPTIONS request, return an empty response, otherwise continue with the request and get a response
+// If the request is an options request, return an empty response; otherwise, continue to traverse to the onion core and get a response

 $response = $request->method() == 'OPTIONS' ? response('') : $handler($request);

-// Add CORS-related HTTP headers to the response
+// Add cross-origin related http headers to the response

 $response->withHeaders([